 Personality

-Definition of personality: * People respond to stimuli based on the situation they are in as well as their underlying personality traits
+It has been found that people respond to stimuli based on the situation they are in, as well as their underlying personality traits.

-As the nature of booking a place is online, the main method that users can assess someone’s personality is through their profile (description, motivation for using Airbnb, their past experiences, and their profile photo).
-We aimed to systematically assess these elements and determine how similar hosts and guests were to each other.
+In the nature of booking a place online, the main method that users can assess someone’s personality is through their profile (description, motivation for using Airbnb, their past experiences, and their profile photo).
+We aimed to systematically assess these elements and determine how personality similarity affects satisfaction.

-In textual personality, we can extract behavioural cues from it that may allude to the author being of a certain personality.
+In textual personality, we can extract behavioural cues from their writing.
+For example, it may be that their writing about X topic can help them infer something about the personality of the author.
 In many studies about personality the big 5 model is used as the grounding research.

-People form opinions based on profile pictures, and form impressions before they have even met.
+Previous studies have also shown that people form opinions based on profile pictures before they have even met someone.

 Big 5